xcarol/wikihooku-api/README.md

 ## First run

-- Execute `yarn dev:env:start` to start mongo server locally
+- Execute `npm run dev:env:start` to start mongo server locally
-- Execute `yarn dev:env:build` to setup the database
+- Execute `npm run dev:env:build` to setup the database

 **Remember** to stop the developmet environment to avoid future weird issues

-- Execute `yarn dev:env:stop`
+- Execute `npm run dev:env:stop`

 ## Run

-- To run the application in development mode execute `yarn dev`
+- To run the application in development mode execute `npm run dev`
-- To run the application in use mode execute `yarn start`
+- To run the application in use mode execute `npm run start`

 ## Debug

-To debug the application execute `yarn dev:debug`
+To debug the application execute `npm run dev:debug`

 ## Tools

-To lint the project execute `yarn lint` or `yarn lint:fix` to autofix lints
+To lint the project execute `npm run lint` or `npm run lint:fix` to autofix lints

 ## Tests

 **NOTE**: Before running tests copy the `.env` file to `.env.test.local` if it isn't already there or you have your own customized `.env.test.local`.

-To run all tests execute  `yarn test`
+To run all tests execute  `npm run test`

-To run unit tests execute  `yarn test:unit` or  `yarn test:unit:debug` to debug them
+To run unit tests execute  `npm run test:unit` or  `npm run test:unit:debug` to debug them

-To run functional tests execute  `yarn test:func` or  `yarn test:func:debug` to debug them
+To run functional tests execute  `npm run test:func` or  `npm run test:func:debug` to debug them